Jess Cocks' course walking tips

 How would you like to see CrossCountry app used?

-I think that CrossCountry will be a great way for coaches to make comment on how they would ride the course/fence & give comment on the approach, the jump and the landing.
+I think that CrossCountry will be a great way for coaches to add comment on how they would ride the course/fence & give comment on the approach, the jump and the landing.
 This would help spectators and fellow riders understand what thoughts our top riders have about the challenge ahead.
 Note from CrossCountry: Check out Amanda Ross's guided course walk for the Friends of Werribee Prelim and Yogi Briesner's Grassroots at Badminton BE 100

 Any new features you would like to see